Diocese of Congo (Anglican Catholic Church): History

-The decision of the Anglican Province of the Congo to allow for the ordination of women to the priesthood in 2000 was opposed by a number of Congolese clergy.
+According to the Anglican Catholic Church, the decision of the Province of the Anglican Church of the Congo to allow for the ordination of women to the priesthood in 2000 was opposed by a number of Congolese clergy.
+In 2003, the first woman, Muhindo Tsongo, was ordained by the Diocese of Boga in the Province of the Anglican Church of the Congo.
 Steven Ayule-Milenge, then a student at in Johannesburg, South Africa, met the Right Reverend Trevor Rhodes, Bishop of the Traditional Anglican Communion (TAC) in Southern Africa.
 After graduation in 2004 Ayule-Milenge was charged by Archbishop John Hepworth to establish the TAC in the Democratic Republic of the Congo.
 In 2005, under the leadership of Ayule-Milenge as Vicar General, the church had six parishes, with an additional 44 chapels, serving 1462 members.
 The following year, it was reported that the church had ten parishes, with an additional 64 chapels, and 2466 members with four priests.

 Issues arose between the TAC and the new church due to the lack of episcopal visits for a number of years by TAC Primate, John Hepworth.
 At the 2009 diocesan synod, it was expressed that the lack of episcopal visits had resulted in other local churches doubting whether they were actually members of the TAC, and impeded the ordination of new clergy and prevented members from receiving the sacrament of Confirmation.
 The lack of any letter of acknowledgement or encouragement to the church by Abp.
 Hepworth during the time of war and armed conflict in eastern Congo was also a point of complaint.
 It was also alleged that Abp.
 Hepworth discouraged donations to fund their missions, and removed the TAC chaplain to French speaking churches for raising funds for the Congo.

 Ayule-Milenge opened communication with the Anglican Catholic Church (ACC), and ECAC joined the ACC in 2009.
 The Rt.
 Rev. Wilson Garang of Sudan visited the diocese in 2010.
 The Missionary Diocese of Congo was formally established at the Provincial Synod in October 2011 and Ayule-Milenge was elected as the first bishop of the diocese.
 On October 16, 2012, he was consecrated first Bishop Ordinary of the Missionary Diocese of Congo.